 Benefits of UX Research

-You’re probably wondering what’s so great about user research; let me tell you there are plenty of benefits that come from it.
-For starters, when designers conduct their studies, they gain valuable insights into user expectations, behaviors, and preferences.
-Allowing for designs that are easier to use and more intuitive.
+You’re probably wondering what’s so great about user research.
+Let me tell you, there are plenty of benefits.
+For starters, when designers conduct their studies, they gain valuable insights into user expectations, behaviors, and preferences, allowing for designs that are easier to use and more intuitive.

-These studies also give researchers insight into potential problems so they don’t have to worry about discovering bugs down the line due to rookie mistakes in design choices or features...
-One thing nobody wants is their app crashing every 5 minutes.
+These studies also give researchers insight into potential problems so they don’t have to worry about discovering bugs down the line due to rookie mistakes in design choices or features.
+One thing nobody wants is their app crashing every five minutes.

-With all this info at hand, designers will also be able to meet the needs and goals of users because, at this point, they’ve pretty much looked into everything possible, just short of reading the user's mind.
+With all this information at hand, designers will also be able to meet users' needs and goals because, at this point, they’ve pretty much looked into everything possible, just short of reading the user's mind.
 This helps ensure that designs deliver what users need more effectively and efficiently.

 Another great thing about user research is that it can help researchers learn what to avoid when making their design accessible to all users.
 By understanding user needs and behaviors, researchers can identify any barriers arising from design choices.
 This ensures all users can easily engage with the product or service without difficulty or frustration.